 Every year Gartner publishes more than 100 “Hype Cycles” for buyers of technology which are refreshed and published every July because the third quarter is typically a planning quarter for technology buyers.
-Zimperium, the global leader in mobile device and app security, is a part of several Hype Cycle, including:
+Zimperium, the global leader in mobile device and app security, is a part of several Hype Cycles, including:

 - Hype Cycle for Frontline Worker Technologies, 2020 (July 7, 2020; Leif-Olof Wallin and Rob Smith) – A frontline worker’s job tasks are often drastically different than those of a desk-based worker, requiring different and optimized solutions.
 I&O leaders responsible for mobility for frontline workers should evaluate the technologies in this Hype Cycle.